wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

 ## Next Steps

-[Try out the Tutorials](opentelemetry_java_tutorial.html) and see how you can send your data to Tanzu Observability!
+- [Try out the Tutorials](opentelemetry_java_tutorial.html) and see how you can send your data to Tanzu Observability!
+- To enable logs for your OpenTelemetry data, see [Enable Logs for OpenTelemetry Data](opentelemetry_logs.html).